disneystreaming/smithy4s/modules/docs/markdown/03-protocols/04-simple-rest-json/01-overview.md

 Migrating from `withExplicitDefaultsEncoding`

-    The previous, default behavior (`None` and default values excluded) is now expressed by `FieldFilter.SkipIfEmptyOrDefaultOptionals`.
+    The previous, default behavior (`None` and default values excluded) is now expressed by `FieldFilter.SkipUnsetAndDefaultOptionValues`.
     The behavior of `.withExplicitDefaultsEncoding(true)` (explicitly encoding null values) can be achieved using `FieldFilter.EncodeAll`.
     The methods `.withExplicitDefaultsEncoding(...)` are now deprecated in favor of `.withFieldFilter(...).`